 Simplified it may look something like this –

-- There’s something wrong with me = I’m not like the others in the group
+- There’s something wrong with me = I don’t belong, the group won’t protect me

 - I’m not good enough = I have nothing to offer the group, they will eject me

 - I’m weak = The group will cut me loose

 In our case, society is the group. outside is our tree, and avoidance is our solution.